 “Good Morning Son.
 I wanted to talk to you last night itself after your mother shared some of the peculiar facts about your likings these days.”

 “Yes, I know.
 She is not very happy with some of the choices that I have made.”

 “Nothing of that serious.
 As you know my interest in exploring the historical and religious facts about this country.
-So, for the first time I am getting a change to depict the knowledge that I have acquired so far after working so hard on ancient scripts.
-I am going to be the part of a play for my college production which is named as ‘The witch of Hastinapur’.”
+So, for the first time, I am getting a chance to depict the knowledge that I have acquired so far after working so hard on ancient scripts.
+I am going to be the part of a play for my college production which is named ‘The witch of Hastinapur’.”

 His father was stunned to hear the theme and looked straight into his eyes and said, “And I am sure that such a title must be the part of your exploration as well.”

 “Come on Prem!!
 After all, I am your father.
 I may not be able to spend a lot of time with you guys, but have a pretty good idea about your capabilities to think differently and at any given time I got no issues with that.
 The only thing that worries me like your mother that you may retain some of the girlish characters if you continue to play such frenzy characters.
 Another thing that I would like to ask you why did you choose to play Draupadi as there were a lot of impressive characters in the tale of Mahabharata.”

 “You are right Dad.
 I wanted to play the role of Karna initially and was selected for that, but the unit was struggling to find the right match for the Draupadi role.
 So, I took that responsibility because her character has an eternal influence on me and I feel ecstatic to read more and more about her.
 Even the great sage Ved Vyas was afraid while reading her palm.
 You will be happy to know that many great theatre personalities like Girish Karnad, Asrani, Deepti Nawal, etc. are going to be the judge at the event and I may get a breakthrough if they like my performance.”